-The Space Dashboard makes it easy to update your space, whether you have a branded space within the Guidebook app or your own app in the app stores.
-We’ll walk through the difference between a branded space and a branded app, and move through the steps to create a space and app.
-Let’s take a spin!
-You can scroll through, or click below to see specific sections.
+The Branding Dashboard makes it easy to update your space, whether you have a branded space within the Guidebook app or your own app in the app stores.
+If you are unsure of the differences between your guide, space and app, you can find out more here.

-A branded space in the Guidebook app is a great way to have a space with your colors and theme, but not have to worry about app updates and the time it takes to submit them.
-You can think of a 'Space' as your own Branded real estate within the Guidebook app.
+A branded space in the Guidebook app is a great way to have a space with your colors and theme, but not have to worry about having an Apple Developer account, app updates and the time it takes to submit them.
+You can think of a Space as your own Branded real estate within the Guidebook app.
 Until now, your attendees have always been graced by Guidebook's signature branding as they've navigated through your guides: Our Guidebook logos, that cozy shade of blue on the navigation bar, etc.

-On the left column of the Space Dashboard, you will see a list of items that still need to be taken care of before you can publish the space/app.
+On the left column of the Branding Dashboard, you will see a list of items that still need to be taken care of before you can publish the space/app.
 You can click into each of these and fill out the required information, or you can click into each of the boxes on the right.
-We’ll go through each of the boxes beginning with “Theme.”
+We’ll go through each of the boxes beginning with Theme.

 - There are 6 basic colors in each app theme